Introduction

 Substitute Goods

-Substitute goods are those types of goods which used in place of others.
+Substitute goods are those types of goods used in place of others.
 For example- coke and Pepsi.
 In the absence of coke, people drink Pepsi.
 In the case of substitute goods, the increase in the price of one good decreases the demand for others.
 Let’s discuss with an example- with an increase in the price of coke, people drink Pepsi because both products have the same level of satisfaction or nearly to it.

 Based on Industries (Industries Goods)